Skip to main content

 For highly lipophilic oral hormones like micronized progesterone or oral testosterone undecanoate, the requirement for dietary fat to facilitate absorption is well-established.
 A fasted state, by definition, lacks this crucial component, leading to a predictable reduction in bioavailability.
 This means that for these specific therapies, strict adherence to a fasted state during administration would likely compromise their effectiveness, necessitating careful timing within an eating window.

 Conversely, for drugs like Anastrozole or Tamoxifen, where food has a minimal or no clinically significant impact on the extent of absorption, fasting protocols may be more readily integrated without substantial concerns for bioavailability.
-However, even in these cases, changes in or gut microbiome dynamics during prolonged fasting could introduce subtle alterations in drug metabolism or clearance that warrant consideration, particularly in individuals with underlying hepatic conditions or those on multiple medications.
+However, even in these cases, changes in liver enzyme activity or gut microbiome dynamics during prolonged fasting could introduce subtle alterations in drug metabolism or clearance that warrant consideration, particularly in individuals with underlying hepatic conditions or those on multiple medications.

 Future Directions and Personalized Approaches